Appointment(s)

 Malaria is a potentially fatal infectious disease caused by protozoan parasites of the genus Plasmodium.
 The most virulent species, Plasmodium falciparum, infects approximately 500 million people and claims 2 million lives annually.
 The parasite infects red blood cells (RBC) of all ages, multiplies within them, before rupturing the host cell to release parasite progeny.
 During intracellular development, the parasite modifies the infected RBC extensively, resulting in cells that are rigid and adherent, factors that contribute to malaria pathogenesis.
 Despite the importance of malaria, evidenced by overwhelming number of deaths, there are numerous gaps in our knowledge of P. falciparum biology.
 Furthermore, the cellular characteristics of the organism can be a hindrance to vaccine and drug development.

-Our laboratory has developed numerous assays for the characterization of programmed cell death (PCD) pathways in the intestinal parasite Blastocystis and has applied this knowledge to cell death studies in P. falciparum.
+Led by microbiology researcher Kevin Tan SW, our laboratory has developed numerous assays for the characterisation of programmed cell death (PCD) pathways in the intestinal parasite Blastocystis and has applied this knowledge to cell death studies in P. falciparum.
 A malaria metacaspase homologue has been identified and cloned, and current studies are ongoing to characterize its role in malaria PCD.
 We, in collaboration with colleagues at Nanyang Technological University, are also adopting a microarray approach to identify key genes and proteins involved in activation of malaria PCD.
 Our laboratory is a member of the Global Enterprise for Micro-Mechanics and Molecular Medicine (GEM4), which leverages on international collaborations to study medically-important disease, including malaria.
 Using bioengineering approaches, we and our collaborators at Massachusetts Institute of Technology and Institute Pasteur have identified a new role for the parasite-encoded protein RESA, showing that it confers RBC membrane rigidity in infected cells.
 Current work includes the effects of drugs on infected cell biomechanical properties.
 Our laboratory, with researchers at the Department of Chemistry, is developing fluorescent-tagged drugs that can be used for live bioimaging of parasites to accelerate drug discovery and facilitate drug studies.

 Our laboratory has contributed extensively to the current understanding of Blastocystis biology.
 Our research on this protozoan focuses on host-pathogen interactions, which aims to clarify its controversial role in intestinal disease.
 We have shown that the parasite exhibits IgA, IgM and IgG protease activity and induces contact-independent apoptosis, F-actin rearrangement, and barrier function disruption in IEC-6 cells.
 We have recently observed that parasite cysteine proteases mediate IL-8 production in human colonic epithelial T-84 cells in a NF-kB dependent manner.